Questions?

 8. If in doubt speak to your doctor about using tampons, especially if you have recently given birth, had a C section, a miscarriage, an abortion or any operation on your reproductive system

-for tips about healthier periodcare
+Get in touchfor tips about healthier periodcare